 The burnback time is a delay between when the wire feed unit starts to brake the wire until the power unit shuts off the welding current.
-Too short a burnback time leaves a long piece of filler wire projecting after welding has stopped, with resulting risk of the wire freezing into the solidifying weld pool.
-On the other hand, too long a burnback time reduces the stickout to such an extent that there is a risk of the arc striking from the welding torch contact tip when welding is next started.
+Too short of a burnback time leaves a long piece of filler wire projecting after welding has stopped, with the resulting risk of the wire freezing into the solidifying weld pool.
+On the other hand, too long of a burnback time reduces the stickout to such an extent that there is a risk of the arc striking from the welding torch contact tip when welding is started the next time.

-- Setting of burnback time performed in the settings menu.
+- Setting the burnback time from the settings menu.